-In this article we will take a look at various masks and levels of protection, and help you pick the right one for your needs.
+In this article, we will take a look at various masks and levels of protection, and help you pick the right one for your needs.
 Besides having the right mask, it is also imperative to wear it correctly.
-Having a mask with a wrong size or improper fit, or having a beard will make the mask ineffective and put your health in danger.
+Having a mask with the wrong size or improper fit, or having a beard will make the mask ineffective and put your health in danger.

 There are multiple ratings given to masks like P95, N100, OV and so on.
 But what do they mean?
 Here is a quick breakdown: